 By Milly Bitcoin – May 16, 2013

-The problem being solved is cryptography.
-It turns one string into another string.
+The problem being solved involves cryptography.
+To put it simply, a cryptographic cipher turns one string into another string.
 A simple cipher would be multiplying by 6.

 1 >> 6

 The are are problems with using “multiplying 6″ as scheme.
 The biggest problem is that it is pretty easy to figure out the original number by just diving by 6!
 Also, the number will get larger and larger.

 To get around this all kinds of complicated mathematical operations are done on very long strings of numbers.
 It would take a very long explanation of the algorithm used.
 Below is diagram of one step of one hash.
 Those things on the right are special mathematical functions that are tedious to calculate and require a computer.